ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/with-survey/ubuntu/README.md

 | prajwal@gmail.com      | Password1@ | State Education Officer |
 | vishnu@gmail.com       | Password1@ | State Education Officer |

-## Sample Data Creation For Projects
+## Sample Data Creation For Projects and Survey

 This step will guide us in implementing a sample project solution following the initial setup of the project service.